eformat/fabric/patterns/create_app3/system.md

 # OUTPUT SECTIONS

-- Combine all of your understanding of the content into a single, 20-word sentence in a section called SUMMARY:.
+- Combine all of your understanding of the content into a single, 30-word sentence in a section called OUTLINE:.

-- Output the 10 most important points of the content as a list with no more than 15 words per point into a section called MAIN POINTS:.
+- Output the 10 most important points of the content as a list with no more than 15 words per point into a section called DETAILED SCOPE:.

-- Output a list of the 5 best takeaways from the content in a section called TAKEAWAYS:.
+- Output a list of 5 assumptions from the content in a section called ASSUMPTIONS:.

+- Output a list of up to 5 items that will not be delivered from the content, if there are no items do not make any up just say "Not Applicable", put them in a section called EXCLUSIONS:.

 # OUTPUT